Sillasrodrigues/Sillasrodrigues/README.md

 Developer
 -----------------------------

-I'm 32 years old and I´m looking for a opportunity as a junior developer, right now I´m studying Python language in the web aplication MIMO.
+I'm 32 years old and I´m looking for a opportunity as a junior developer, right now I´m studying Python language, SQLite and Web development on the web aplication MIMO.

 I am also a English studient

-* 🌍  I'm live in São Paulo, Brazil
+* 🌍  I'm live in São Paulo/SP, Brazil
 * ✉️  You can contact me at [paulo.silvarodrigues@outlook.com](mailto:paulo.silvarodrigues@outlook.com)
-* 🧠  I have knowledge intermediate Python languages
+* 🧠  I have knowledge basic Python languages
-* 🤝  I have knowledge intermediate SQLite python
+* 🧠  I have knowledge basic SQLite python
 * ⚡  I like sports and my favorite is Soccer

 ### Skills